kimozhang/vue-element-popup/README.md

 - center: whether to align the header in center, default is false
 - open: triggers when the dialog opens
 - opened: triggers when the dialog opening animation ends
-- close: triggers when the dialog closed
+- close: triggers when the dialog closes
 - closed: triggers when the dialog closing animation ends

 # Events